DNR hatcheries produce 16 different fish species for stocking throughout Indiana. The Indiana DNR does not provide fish for private ponds.

 Indiana fish stocking locations

 The annual fish stocking database includes fish stocked from DNR hatcheries, commercially purchased fish and fish stocked by fishing clubs or groups with a DNR fish stocking permit.
-The database has been updated to include all stockings from 2019.
+The database has been updated to include all historical stockings.

 It is illegal to stock fish into public water without a fish stocking permit that has been approved by a DNR fisheries management biologist.
 Rules and regulations apply to stocked fish and anglers should read the annual fishing regulation guide for information about proper fishing methods, seasons and catch limits.
 Questions about the DNR fish stocking program should be directed to the appropriate District Fisheries Management Biologist for the area or water.